kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 end
 ```

-We define the OTP app we use, and the Rust crate we're loading, and that's it essentially.
+We define the OTP app we use, and the Rust crate we're loading, and that's it.

 ## Comparison of performance